Mojeda01/Evil-Slots/README.md

   - View and adjust symbol probabilities for each reel
   - Apply probability settings from one reel to all reels for quick configuration
   - Save updated probabilities to directly affect the game's behavior
+- Payout Control:
+  - View and adjust symbol payouts
+  - Modify payouts for individual symbols or combinations
+  - Save updated payouts to immediately impact game economics

-The tool uses DearPyGui for creating an interactive graphical interface with multiple charts arranged in a grid layout and intuitive controls for probability adjustment.
+The tool uses DearPyGui for creating an interactive graphical interface with multiple charts arranged in a grid layout and intuitive controls for probability and payout adjustments.

 ### 3. Jackpot Manager (jackpot_manager.py)